 No SOL test is required at this time, but some local school districts may impose an additional requirement, such as administering the WISE test.
 Please refer to your local school district for more information.

 - No other courses are required to be taken or completed before beginning study in this course.

-- Strong reading and communication skills, however, are essential prerequisites for success in the course.
+- Strong time management, reading, and communication skills are essential for success in the course.

 Course Texts and Materials

 - No textbook is required for this course.
 All material is delivered in Virtual Virginia’s online environment.